Past Events (2020)

 RSVPs Required, Free

 The Armory is one of 45 SoCal partners in Pacific Standard Time, the Getty's region-wide exploration of the intersections between art and science.
 Our project, "From the Ground Up: Nurturing Diversity in Hostile Environments," is a forward-looking ethnobotanical study that will form the basis of an exhibition and catalogue in 2024.
 Join us for a lively talk with six members of our research team: Enid Baxter Ryce, Sandra de la Loza, David Delgado Shorter, Sean Lahmeyer, Hillary Mushkin, and Sandy Rodriguez.
-This event is free and open to everyone.
-Click below to RSVP and receive your unique Zoom link.

 About the Panelists